General Camp Information

 - Facilitate the most fun and adventurous summer of campers’ lives

-- Promote interaction between positive role models and diverse group of campers
+- Promote interactions between positive role models and a diverse group of campers

 - Ensure no campers’ actions hinder the experience of others.